turingschool/front-end-curriculum/projects/whats-cookin-part-two.md

 ```

 Any DOM updating functionality will then be imported into your `scripts.js` file to be called along with your other class methods.
 This helps to create an even more modular structure.

 ---

-### Sass

-Refactor the existing CSS into Sass.
-You should break your Sass out into separate files.
-At a minimum, you will want an `index.scss` file that imports your partials, and a `variables.scss` file that contains any of your Sass variables or function definitions.
-You should also include a [normalize or reset](https://frontend.turing.io/lessons/module-1/reset-vs-normalize.html){:target='blank'} file to help with cross browser compatibility.
-Identify common/re-used elements on your page to determine the remaining partials you might want.

-Your Sass should be making use of:

-* separate files
-* variables for colors, fonts, etc.
-* nesting, when/where appropriate
-* at least **two** mixins or extends

----